 Fast and Loose

-Airing on BBC 2 in 2011, Fast and Loose was an improv based comedy show hosted by Hugh Dennis.
-Each week, six up and coming performers tackled a series of challenging games in an atmosphere of music, mirth and mayhem reminiscent of early British Whose Line Is it Anyway?
-Guests included Greg Davies, Edinburgh Comedy Award winner Laura Solon and, making two special appearances, Wayne Brady.
-Games played included the frenetic Forward Rewind, slippery Sideways Scene and inimitable Interpretive Dance.
+Fast and Loose is an improv comedy show hosted by Hugh Dennis, it aired on BBC 2 in 2011.
+Each week six performers tackled a series of games in an atmosphere of music, mirth, and mayhem reminiscent of early British Whose Line Is it Anyway?
+Guests on the show included Greg Davies, Laura Solon, and making two special appearances Wayne Brady.

-Episode 1: Greg Davies, Justin Edwards, Pippa Evans, Humphrey Ker, Marek Larwood, Laura Solon and special guest David Armand
+1. Greg Davies, Justin Edwards, Pippa Evans, Humphrey Ker, Marek Larwood, Laura Solon, and special guest David Armand.

-Episode 2: Wayne Brady, Justin Edwards, Humphrey Ker, Jonathan Mangum, Jessica Ransom, Laura Solon and special guest David Armand
+2. Wayne Brady, Justin Edwards, Humphrey Ker, Jonathan Mangum, Jessica Ransom, Laura Solon, and special guest David Armand.

-Episode 3: David Armand, Greg Davies, Justin Edwards, Humphrey Ker, Marek Larwood, Jessica Ransom and special guest Pippa Evans
+3. David Armand, Greg Davies, Justin Edwards, Humphrey Ker, Marek Larwood, Jessica Ransom, and special guest Pippa Evans.

-Episode 4: Wayne Brady, Ruth Bratt, Justin Edwards, Pippa Evans, Jonathan Mangum, David Reed and special guest David Armand
+4. Wayne Brady, Ruth Bratt, Justin Edwards, Pippa Evans, Jonathan Mangum, David Reed, and special guest David Armand.

-Episode 5: Greg Davies, Justin Edwards, Pippa Evans, Humphrey Ker, Marek Larwood, Laura Solon and special guest David Armand
+5. Greg Davies, Justin Edwards, Pippa Evans, Humphrey Ker, Marek Larwood, Laura Solon, and special guest David Armand.

-Episode 6: Ruth Bratt, Justin Edwards, Pippa Evans, Humphrey Ker, Tom Parry, David Reed and special guest David Armand
+6. Ruth Bratt, Justin Edwards, Pippa Evans, Humphrey Ker, Tom Parry, David Reed, and special guest David Armand.

-Episode 7: Greg Davies, Justin Edwards, Pippa Evans, Humphrey Ker, Marek Larwood, Laura Solon and special guest David Armand
+7. Greg Davies, Justin Edwards, Pippa Evans, Humphrey Ker, Marek Larwood, Laura Solon, and special guest David Armand.

-Episode 8: David Armand, Greg Davies, Justin Edwards, Humphrey Ker, Marek Larwood, Laura Solon and special guest Pippa Evans
+8. David Armand, Greg Davies, Justin Edwards, Humphrey Ker, Marek Larwood, Laura Solon, and special guest Pippa Evans.

 Hugh Dennis